ConnectedLib/connectedlib10/modules/programming/section-3-4.md

 Notice that “sitting still and listening to an adult lecture” does not fit into any of these categories!
 Passive programming, with teens receiving information but not engaging with it, is not part of connected learning.
 Youth librarians are well aware that programs that feel like school are neither effective nor popular.
 “Teens will vote with their feet,” says Jennifer Velasquez.<sup><a href="#fn1" name="1">1</a></sup> Constance Steinkuehler puts in another way: “If it smells like school, they’re not going to touch it.”<sup><a href="#fn2" name="2">2</a></sup>

-> “I’m serving 14 different middle schools and six high schools that are all pretty substantial in size.
+> I’m serving 14 different middle schools and six high schools that are all pretty substantial in size.
 So one of the big important things for me, 'cause we're right in the center of the city, is the opportunity to bring together kids who are separated otherwise.
 I love creating teams and committees that are made up of kids from a lot of different high schools and different backgrounds and different ethnic groups, and giving them a project to work on together… I see it as a way to really build our community by having these kids get to know each other.
 Even if their high schools are natural rivals or whatever, they have these positive experiences with each other.
-So collaboration is a big part of how I plan my programming.” — Western Suburban Library
+So collaboration is a big part of how I plan my programming.<br/>— Western Suburban Library

 <div class="case_study_box">
 	<p class="box-title">Hartford Public Library YOUMedia</p>